futuredapp/Engineering-Handbook/new-project.md

 `bundle exec fastlane match enterprise -a com.thefuntasty.PROJECT.beta -u ops@thefuntasty.com -b YVMX5P3692`

 In Xcode, go to Project Info screen.
 In Configurations section, add a new configuration by duplicating the Release configuration and name it `Enterprise`.
-On Build Settings tab, look for Product Bundle Identifier, expand it to see preferences for Debug, Enterprise and Release configurations and for the Enterprise one, add suffux `.beta`.
+On Build Settings tab, look for Product Bundle Identifier, expand it to see preferences for Debug, Enterprise and Release configurations and for the Enterprise one, add suffix `.beta`.

 In Target's General tab, keep the Automatically manage signing checkbox unchecked and select appropriate certificate in the Signing (Enterprise) section.
 The certificate should be already there, if not, make sure Enterprise certificate and provisioning profile was correctly installed using the Fastlane Match.